flame-code/FLAME/docs/flame.rst

 and two-dimensional materials.

+The FLAME software is available on the flame website http://flame-code.org, and the latest development version can be found on GitHub https://github.com/flame-code.

 The FLAME team
 ===============

-The FLAME software is available on the flame website http://flame-code.org, and the latest development version can be found on GitHub https://github.com/flame-code.
+The development of FLAME started back in 2010 in Basel, Switzerland, with the implementation of various atomistic simulation tasks in different software packages.
+These tasks were later merged into two main codes (Alborz and Minhocao), which were independently maintained and developed by S Alireza Ghasemi and Maximilian Amsler.
+In 2018, the FLAME code evolved as a streamlined integration of these two codes into a single package to facilitate atomistic simulation workflows.

 The core developer team consists of: